 Most of the time, the patient who needs Argentum nitricum has had a difficult childhood.
 He wanted to be understood and acknowledged.
 But since this never happened – his parents were different than he is – he blames himself for this situation and attempts to meet others’ expectations through stringent self-control.
 This is an arduous undertaking that blocks all joy and motivation for life.
 It can seem that death is more pleasant than life.

 In homeopathy, Cannabis indica is used for bladder infection, incontinence, and fits of laughter.

 The symptoms of this remedy describe a person who does not trust his own feelings.
 Fear of using his voice is a symptom of a person who feels uncertain.
 The same is true for someone who has to prove himself.
-Someone who thinks that the walls around him are crumbling down believes that he is losing his protection.
+Someone who thinks the walls around him are crumbling believes he is losing his protection.

 “Suppressed emotions manipulate conscious perception.”

 The Cannabis-indica-patient has perhaps experienced his childhood from his parents’ different points of view.
 But when he questioned further, he was never given an honest answer.
 Parents who never argue in front of their children rob them of the experience of reconciliation.
 This is the one result, but the more essential is that this child has learned to strictly separate his personal perceptions and judgments of a situation from the superficial pattern that is the only thing permitted.